asr1/AccessPlusPlus/README.md

 # AccessPlusPlus
-<a href="https://chrome.google.com/webstore/detail/access%20%20/cdchknkpbdccmalfabhdjjkckajhbdif">AccessPlusPlus</a> is a Chrome extension to improve <a href="https://accessplus.iastate.edu/frontdoor/login.jsp">AccessPlus for Iowa State University</a>.
+<a href="https://chrome.google.com/webstore/detail/access%20%20/cdchknkpbdccmalfabhdjjkckajhbdif">AccessPlusPlus</a> is a Chrome extension that improves <a href="https://accessplus.iastate.edu/frontdoor/login.jsp">AccessPlus for Iowa State University</a>.
 It adds four features to AccessPlus:

 * Meal counter on the dining page
 * Links to <a href="http://www.ratemyprofessors.com/">Rate My Professor</a> reviews on schedule page